masinamichele/unbeatable-tic-tac-toe-ai/README.md

 - Otherwise, if there is any pair of player's symbols that can turn into a three-of-a-kind in the next move, block it
 - Otherwise, if no corner is used, pick any one
 - Otherwise, if there is a corner already picked by the CPU and the opposite is open, pick it
-- Otherwise, if there a corner already picked by the player and the opposite is open, pick it
+- Otherwise, if there is a corner already picked by the player and the opposite is open, pick it
 - Otherwise, if there is a corner already picked by the CPU and one adjacent is open, pick it
 - Otherwise, if there are any spots left, the board will inevitably lead to a draw, so pick any spot